July 2021

 Once you enable this feature, you cannot disable it.

-See Create and run Databricks Jobs for details.
+See Schedule and orchestrate workflows for details.

 Changes to Compute page